bsorrentino/bsorrentino/_posts/2024-07-21-how-to-stream-data-in-java.md

 In [Jetty Servlet Container][Jetty] the main implementation steps are:

 - **Initiate asynchronous processing** for a given request using `ServletRequest.startAsync()` method.
-  > `ServletRequest.startAsync()` is part of the [Servlet 3.0 API][JSR-315], which introduced asynchronous processing to servlets.
-This allowing the servlet to handle tasks that may take a long time to complete without blocking the main request-handling thread.
+  > `ServletRequest.startAsync()` is part of the [Servlet 3.0 API][Servlet], which introduced asynchronous processing to servlets.
+This allowing the [Servlet] to handle tasks that may take a long time to complete without blocking the main request-handling thread.
 - Acquire a `PrintWriter` from response
 - Perform an asynchronous task for generate chunks of data, writing them to the response through `PrintWriter`
 - Complete asynchronous processing once finished - Serve a html page containing javascript that will fetch data stream (consume the data chunk over http.)